voder-ai/eslint-plugin-traceability/user-docs/examples.md

 ```

 - `--no-eslintrc` tells ESLint to ignore user configs.
-- `--rule` options enable the unified rule or legacy aliases as needed.
+- `--rule` options enable either the unified rule (recommended for new configurations) or the legacy aliases when you must preserve older setups.

-Replace `sample.js` with your JavaScript or TypeScript file.

 ## 4. Linting a Specific Directory